Day 01:Arrive Paro

 - Centenary Farmers' Market ( open from Thusday to Sunday) where farmers sell their farm produces ( vegetables, fruits, cereals, spices, wild vegetable collections,livestock products,etc) and free interaction with local people who come shopping to this market, especially on weekends.

-- Takin Preserve which houses the national animal- takin which is found only in Bhutan.
-Takin is an extremely rare member of goat family.
+- Takin Preserve which houses the national animal- takin which is an extremely rare member of goat family.

 - Craft Bazaar where artisans and craftsmen from across the country come to sell their products.